Terms of Business Agreement - Commercial Customers

 8. Refund Procedures

-8.1.
-Where you cancel your personal insurance outside the 14 day cancellation period, we reserve the right to charge for our time in providing you with advice and for the administration costs involved.
+8.1 Where you cancel your personal insurance outside the 14 day cancellation period, or where you cancel your commercial policy any time, we reserve the right to charge for our time in providing you with advice and for the administration costs involved.
 This results in us retaining our original commission and fees.

 8.2.
 For some insurance contracts, insurers will not provide refunds for mid-term cancellation of cover.
 We will tell you if this affects you.